FREQUENTLY ASKED QUESTIONS ABOUT SCOTLAND IN JUNE

 Whatever tour you pick, you’ll take advantage of all our signature benefits.
 These include charming accommodation, daily breakfast, transportation, such as car rental and ferries, our Nordic Visitor Scotland Travel Guide, and a hand-marked map with your route and highlights.

 You’ll also have activities, like entry to castles and whisky distilleries, included in some packages.
-All our self-drive tours include a Historic Scotland Explorer Pass or a Scottish Heritage Pass so you can pick what sites you want to visit.

 Good to know: Our Scotland itineraries aren’t set in stone.
 Our Edinburgh-based Scotland experts know the country inside out.
 They’ll help you see the country your way, tailoring your itinerary and adding all the best excursions to suit you.